eProsima/Fast-DDS-docs/docs/fastrtpsgen.rst

 * MyTypePubSubMain.cxx: Main file of the example application in case it is generated.
 * Makefiles or Visual studio project files.

+If `-typeobject` was used, `MyType.cxx` is modified to register the TypeObject representation in the TypeObjectFactory, and these files will be generated too:

+* MyTypeTypeObject.cxx/.h: TypeObject representation for `MyType` IDL.

 Where to find *fastrtpsgen*
 ---------------------------

 If you are using the binary distribution of *eProsima Fast RTPS*, *fastrtpsgen* is already provided for you.
 If you are building from sources, you have to compile *fastrtpsgen*.
 You can find instructions in section :ref:`installation-from-sources`.